relwiwa/100-days-of-code/log.md

 ### Day 9: January 11, 2017, Wednesday: MUC

 **Today's Progress**:
-Continued working on Voting App for Freecodecamp Certification:
+Continued to work on Voting App for Freecodecamp Certification:
 1. Setup a header component
 2. Setup frontend part of poll creation functionality, including routes and PollService for managing polls component-wide
 3. Got the title and plot for the Voting App: It's going to be called ''Decisions, Decisions''.
 And the plot will be a voting app for people undecided about something.
 And asking friends and the world to help them decide by voting.
 In another step, they could also give suggestions on alternatives to the options listed, but that will be beyond the scope of Freecodecamp's user stories.